marklogic-community/grove/_pages/guides/data-hub-framework.markdown

 ## Alternative Approach to Run Grove with the Data Hub

-In order to run a Grove UI project alongside the MarkLogic Data Hub Framework (DHF) project, we alternatively suggest creating a Grove project-specific app-server, which has its own modules database but points at the content database with the data you wish to visualize: most often the DHF project's FINAL database.
-The DHF project will be responsible for managing the content database (including setting up indexes - needed for facets - and security permissions), as well as the content database's related triggers and schemas databases, while the Grove project will manage the Grove project's specific app-server and modules database.
+In order to run a Grove UI project alongside the MarkLogic Data Hub project, we alternatively suggest creating a Grove project-specific app-server, which has its own modules database but points at the content database with the data you wish to visualize: most often the Data Hub project's FINAL database.
+The Data Hub project will be responsible for managing the content database (including setting up indexes - needed for facets - and security permissions), as well as the content database's related triggers and schemas databases, while the Grove project will manage the Grove project's specific app-server and modules database.
+Security will be a shared responsibility, where the Data Hub has to give low-level access to data, and Grove can arrange higher-level access.

-Note that this implies some coordination between the DHF project and Grove.
+Note that this implies some coordination between the Data Hub project and Grove.
 If possible, it is easiest to manage both projects within the same code repository.
 The Grove files should all be within a dedicated parent directory.
 (For example, `grove/ui`, `grove/middle-tier`, and `grove/marklogic`.
 Note that there is nothing magic about the `grove` directory name, so call it whatever you want.)

-If you need more independence than that provided by this approach, you may consider replicating the DHF data to a Grove-specific content database - but that is currently beyond the scope of this guide.
+If you need more independence than that provided by this approach, you may consider replicating the Data Hub data to a Grove-specific content database - but that is currently beyond the scope of this guide.

 You can accomplish this approach by making some changes inside the `marklogic` directory of your Grove project.
 Grove projects generated using the grove-cli's `grove new` command ship with this `marklogic` directory, which contains configuration files for a standalone MarkLogic database, optimized for Grove's sample data set.

 The advantages to this approach include:

-- It does not pollute the DHF project's modules database.
+- It does not pollute the Data Hub project's modules database.
 - It creates a line between configuration to support the Data Hub project and configuration to support the Grove UI project (with some exceptions, described in the next section on downsides).
-For example, the Grove project can set up its own users, roles, and security permissions (though those roles need to be consistent with doc permissions set in DHF).
+For example, the Grove project can set up its own users, roles, and security permissions (though those roles need to be consistent with doc permissions set in Data Hub).

 There are some downsides to this approach:

-- You will have two different ml-gradle installations, one for the Grove project and one for the DHF project, which can be confusing and time-consuming, because you have to run gradle tasks in two places, for example when bootstrapping the project.
+- You will have two different ml-gradle installations, one for the Grove project and one for the Data Hub project, which can be confusing and time-consuming, because you have to run gradle tasks in two places, for example when bootstrapping the project.
 You could mitigate this by creating scripts that automatically run gradle scripts in both places.
-- You will have to add some configuration to the DHF project in order to support the Grove UI.
-For example, the DHF project may need to add new indexes in order to support facets for the Grove UI.
+- You will have to add some configuration to the Data Hub project in order to support the Grove UI.
+For example, the Data Hub project may need to add new indexes in order to support facets for the Grove UI.
 Content permissions will need to correspond to Grove users and roles.
-And if triggers and schemas are desired for the Grove project, those will have to be set up in the DHF ml-gradle configuration.
-(Note that this kind of demand will come from any downstream system connecting to a DHF content database.)
+And if triggers and schemas are desired for the Grove project, those will have to be set up in the Data Hub ml-gradle configuration.
+(Note that this kind of demand will come from any downstream system connecting to a Data Hub content database.)
-- Any CRUD operations performed by the Grove project will write to the DHF project's content database.
+- Any CRUD operations performed by the Grove project will write to the Data Hub project's content database.

 ### How to implement the alternative approach, step-by-step: